Your Sun in Aquarius — Core Identity

 Your core identity is built on ideas.
 You process the world through systems thinking — not what is, but what could be, what should be, and why everyone else has stopped questioning the default.
 Uranus rules your sense of self through fixed air, which means your ego is tied to originality and intellectual independence.
 You are not a rebel for the sake of rebellion; you genuinely see patterns and inefficiencies that others have normalized, and you cannot unsee them.

 Air element.
 Fixed modality.
 Ruled by Uranus.
 Your Sun sign is the conscious self — the part of you that answers the question who am I? with conviction.
 In Aquarius, that answer is always: someone who is innovative, independent, humanitarian.
+Read the full Sun in Aquarius profile for deeper chart context.

 Your Moon in Aries — Emotional Nature